SoftwareHeritage/swh-deposit/docs/specs/spec-loading.rst

 Loading specification
 =====================

-AN important part of the deposit specifications is the loading procedure whereas a deposit is ingested into the Software Heritage (archive), using the tarball loader and the complete schema of software artifacts creation in the archive.
+An important part of the deposit specifications is the loading procedure where a deposit is ingested into the Software Heritage (archive), using the tarball loader and the complete process of software artifacts creation in the archive.

 Tarball Loading